 - Test all the lights in the cabin and on deck.

 - Check the signaling equipment, such as horns, flares, and whistles.

-Step 7: Check the belts for wear
+Step 7: Check the Belts for Wear

-Push down on the belt slightly to see if there is too much slack as well.
-If you notice any black soot around the machinery, it may be time to switch out your belts for new ones.
+Push down on the belts slightly to see if there is too much slack.
+If you notice any black soot around the machinery, you may want to switch out your belts for new ones.

 Everything checks out, and you finally head out to the water.

 When you get back on shore, check out more of our helpful boat guides: